Oklahoma Agriculture Hall of Fame

 The Outstanding Achievement in Agriculture Award is the highest award given by Governor Stitt to honor distinguished Oklahoma agriculture producers.
 This prestigious award honors leaders in the agriculture industry who exemplify personal values, performance, and achievement.
 Nominees should have high standards of conduct, leadership, innovation, and accomplishments in agriculture and should be a role model for Oklahoma agriculture’s young people.

-The winner will be honored on Oklahoma Ag Day at the State Capitol on Tuesday, April 16, 2024.
+Each year the award winner is honored at Ag Day at the Capitol.
 The honoree will be inducted into the Agriculture Hall of Fame located at the Oklahoma Department of Agriculture, Food and Forestry.